carlosgpinhogithub/hello-world/README.md

 ## Everything you need to know about GitHub

 Getting started is the hardest part.
 If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](https://help.github.com).
 Our documentation has tutorials on everything from changing your repository settings to configuring GitHub from your command line.

+Run

+  git config --global user.email "you@example.com"
+  git config --global user.name "Your Name"

+to set your account's default identity.
+Omit --global to set the identity only in this repository.